 Top 5 Budget Compact Cameras for under £100

 There are plenty of budget compact cameras on the market, many of which cost under £100.
-Naturally enough, cameras at this end of the market aren't going to come laden with features.
-That said all of the best compact cameras for under £100 should still be capable of delivering cracking pictures and, of course, for less than a hundred notes it's kind of hard to complain if your camera doesn't have built-in GPS and Wi-Fi.
+Naturally enough, cameras at this end of the market aren't going to come laden with features, so don't expect to see things like built-in Wi-Fi, 1080p Full HD movie recording or manual controls at this price point.
+That said all of the best compact cameras for under £100 should still be capable of delivering a decent image for the money.

 Given the choice on offer choosing the best compact camera for under £100 might seem like a daunting task, and there are many questions you'll want to ask yourself: which manufacturer would you prefer, what features do you really want, perhaps even what colours can you get it in?
-With that in mind, we've compiled a list of our top 5 cheap compact cameras for under £100 for those on a budget.
-All of the cameras on our list were readily available at the time of writing and cost less than £100.
+With that in mind, we've compiled a list of our top five compact cameras for under £100.
+All of the cameras on our list were readily available at the time of writing and can be found online for less than £100.
+Some of them initially cost over £100 but have since come down in price.
 Read on to find out what our top five budget compact digital cameras costing less than £100 are.
-In ascending price order:

-The S6150 is built around a 16MP CCD sensor and Nikon's own EXPEED C2 image processor.
-On the front you'll find a 7x optical zoom that offers the 35mm focal range equivalent of 28-196mm, which is pretty impressive for a sub-£100 compact.
-The S6150's zoom further benefits from Nikon's own lens-based anti-shake technology to help keep you images sharp at slower shutter speeds and longer focal lengths.
-Adding to the general impression of quality is the 3in, 460k-dot LCD monitor - it's unusual to see screen resolutions much above 230k-dots at this price, so Nikon scores especially highly here.
+At its core, the SZ7 is built around a 14MP CCD type sensor and Panasonic's proprietary Venus image processor, which allow it to offer a standard sensitivity range of ISO 100-6400.
+On the front you'll find a 10x optical zoom that offers the 35mm focal range equivalent of 25-250mm, which is pretty impressive for a sub-£100 compact.
+The SZ7's zoom further benefits from Panasonic's Mega O.I.S. stabilisation technology to help keep you images sharp at slower shutter speeds and longer focal lengths.
+There are, ineviatably, some comprimises though and one of these is the 3in LCD display which 'only' gets a resolution of 230k-dots.
+Movie recording is also limited to 720p HD rather than the sharper 1080p Full HD setting.